Homemade Crock Pot Beef Stew

 Tobacco smoking is one of the major causes of bladder cancer in humans.
 Onions contain flavonoids such as quercetin and it is believed that the quercetin are converted into substances that protect the bladder lining from carcinogens.
 Regular intake of onions may help prevent cancer.
 Of course if at all possible you should stop smoking.
 Tobacco smoking is a powerful addiction and it may take a few times to quit.

-- 2-3 lbs Stew Beef, or pot roast, cubed
+- 2-3 lbs Stew Beef (I prefer chuck roast), cubed

 - 1 large Russet Potato, cubed